lbke/ssr-theory/readme.md

     })
 }
-// this function will be run during static render for all the private articles of the database, and also be run during request-time render export async function propsGetter(req: Request): Props {
+// this function will be run during static render for all the private articles of the database, and also be run during request-time render
+// there is no way to tell whether it's static or request-time render, and that's expected! export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
-    // we suppose that this header is secured by an upfront server
+    // this header has to be set by an upfront server
+    // you cannot check if the user has a subscription here, because
-    // /!\
+    // you might be
     if (header["X-PAID"] === true) {
        const privateArticle = await fetchPrivateArticle(urlParams.id)
        return { privateArticle }